OBOAcademy/obook/redesign/03_ontologyContribution.md

 ![image](https://user-images.githubusercontent.com/6722114/115820985-c3d7b080-a3b6-11eb-8131-7b9c33cc294d.png)

 4. You will be given an option as to where to save the repository.
 I have a folder called 'git' where I save all of my local repos.
 5. This will open GitHub Desktop and the repo should start downloading.
-This could take some time (maybe 15 minutes?)
+This could take some time depending on how big the file is and how much memory your computer has.

 #### Create a branch using GitHub Desktop
 3. Click the little arrow in Current Branch